Reimbursement and Compensation: Brussels Airlines

 Brussels Airlines: Flight Canceled Today

-• Are you entitled to compensation if your flight is cancelled with less than 14 days' notice before the scheduled departure date?
-You may be entitled to compensation up to {{ec261compensation}.
+• Has your flight been canceled with less than 14 days notice from the scheduled departure date?
+You may be entitled to compensation up to €600.
 Check here.

-• Learn more about Brussels Airlines punctuality
+• To learn more about the punctuality of Brussels Airlines

 Flight Cancellation Compensation Brussels Airlines

-Additionally, if you received a cancellation notice less than 14 days before departure, you may also be eligible to claim compensation of up to {{ec261compensation} per person.
+In addition, if you received a notice regarding cancellation less than 14 days before departure, you may also be able to claim compensation up to €600 per person.

 If Brussels Airlines can book you a new flight that lands at a similar time to your original flight, it is not required to pay any compensation.
-This is because you will reach your destination with minimal disruption to your plans.
+This is correct, because you will arrive at your destination with minimal disruption to your plans.
 However, in many cases, passengers whose flights are canceled at the last minute have the right to file a claim against Brussels Airlines for compensation.

-Learn more about your right to compensation for a canceled flight here.
+Find out more about your right to compensation for a canceled flight here.

-Claim up to US$700 in compensation if your flight has been delayed, canceled, or overbooked within the last 3 years.
+Claim up to 600€ in compensation if your flight has been delayed, canceled, or overbooked within the last 3 years.

 All airlines